mgarranz/cloudprice/README.md

 # cloudprice
-Project of microservices to get cloud resource princes from main cloud providers: build with set of openwhisk serverless functions
+Project of microservices to get cloud resource princes from main cloud providers (AWS,Azure,IBM Cloud & google) buildt with set of openwhisk serverless functions